auth0/docs/articles/identity-labs/03-mobile-native-app/exercise-01.md

 This project is a bare-bones application that imports the [Auth0.swift](https://github.com/auth0/auth0.swift) dependency to provide the OpenID Connect implementation.
 There is also a stub method called `actionLogin` for processing the touch of the button.

-2. In the bar at the top of the project window, click the device selector and pick a late-model iPhone, then click the Play button (or **Product > Run** from the XCode menu) to run the app.
+2. In the bar at the top of the project window, click the device selector and pick a late-model iPhone, then click the Play button (or **Product > Run** from the Xcode menu) to run the app.

 ![](/media/articles/identity-labs/lab-03-choose-device-and-run.png)